-India is known for its rich cultural heritage and the following mentioned valleys are a means of pride and identity to India.
+India is known for its rich cultural heritage and the following mesmerizing valleys in India are a means of pride and identity.
+The valleys in India plunge thousands of feet and are arguably the most spectacular in the world.
 Get ready to have your minds blown away.

 Here is the list of 15 Beautiful Valleys in India

 Located snugly between the Karakoram and the Pir Panjal Range, Kashmir Valley is well known for its scenic landscape, where the blue sky reflects the calm sapphire of the lakes and flowers just cannot resist blooming in their full glory.
 It is no wonder then that this beautiful Valley was so well featured by the old Bollywood movies, so much so that the mere thought of Shammi Kapoor romancing a lead lady immediately transports your imagination to rose gardens and shikaras.

 One of the greatest attraction of this valley in India is the Dal Lake located in Srinagar.
 Endless lines of magnificent houseboats peacefully bobbing on the water display such elegance and opulence that one would not be able to let the opportunity of a night stay go easily.

 One of the most beautiful valleys of Nagaland is the Dzukou Valley that lies on the border of Manipur and Nagaland.
 The entire valley is surrounded by Bamboo trees and is just beautiful to look at.
 The Dzukou valley is dumped with snow in winter and in summer it gives light and way for beautiful flowers to bloom and carpet the whole valley giving it an almost breathtaking view.
 There are two main rivers in this valley which is the Dzukou river and the Japfu river.
 The valley along with its beautiful meadow of flowers is known as the 'Valley of Flowers of the North East' and is loved by all people whether you are a nature lover or not.